rajatkb/JASP_Another_Json_Scala_Parser/README.md

 * Expose the JSON object API allowing you to build complex composition without actually walking through the JSON.
   You can just inherit the MapTrait , ListTrait etc and push them into the parser.
 * Because It's fun and I did for educational purpose also it was a good way of practicing OOP design pattern
+* It now have tons of implicits to make working with the JsonArray and JsonObject a syntactical sugarry breeze

 ## TO-DO